nomad-coe/nomad/docs/howto/oasis/install.md

 parallel.
 We recommend at least 2GB per core and a minimum of 8GB.
 You also need to consider RAM and CPU for running tools like jupyter, if you opt to use NOMAD NORTH.

-### Sharing data through the logtransfer service and data privacy notice
+### Sharing data through log transfer and data privacy notice

-NOMAD includes a `logtransfer` service.
-When enabled this service automatically collects and transfers non-personalized log-data to us.
-Currently, this service is experimental and requires opt-in.
+NOMAD includes a *log transfer* functions.
+When enabled this it automatically collects and transfers non-personalized logging data to us.
+Currently, this functionality is experimental and requires opt-in.
 However, in upcoming versions of NOMAD Oasis, we might change to out-out.

-See the instructions in the configuration below on how to enable/disable `logtransfer`.
+To enable this functionality add `logtransfer.enabled: true` to you `nomad.yaml`.

 The service collects log-data and aggregated statistics, such as the number of users or the number of uploaded datasets.
 In any case this data does not personally identify any users or